Main funding principles

 Private education institutions outside schools arose on the basis of the act on civil associations, the trade licensing act, etc. The Trade Licensing Act allows carrying out further education as a free business.

 Private organisations are largely self-financing, charging fees for education.
 They can seek subsidies from public funds, such as from grants for education, staff training in state administration or for re-training courses The criteria for entitlement and the amount of financial support are stipulated by the legislation relating to the above options.

-Further funding of adult education is provided from ESF (European social fund) resources based on calls, which are currently made particularly in the operation programme “Human Resources”(SK) by the Ministry of Education, Science, Research and Sport of the Slovak Republic, the Ministry of Labour, Social Affairs and Family of the Slovak Republic, or other intermediary bodies.
+Further funding of adult education is provided from ESF (European social fund) resources based on calls, which are currently made particularly in the operation programme “Human Resources”(SK) by the Ministry of Education, Research, Development, and Youth of the Slovak Republic, the Ministry of Labour, Social Affairs and Family of the Slovak Republic, or other intermediary bodies.